 - Diagnosis of uterine or pelvic abnormalities

 The benefits of this non-invasive, painless procedure far outweigh any risks.
-Millions of women have received sonograms, and although you shouldn’t do any unnecessary scans, it’s one of the safest diagnostic procedures available.
-There’s no radiation involved.
-Even though there could be damage at high power, there’s no reason to test the effects of high power.
+Millions of women have received ultrasounds, and although you should not do any unnecessary scans, it is one of the safest diagnostic procedures available.

-Ultrasounds can be performed at any point during pregnancy, and there’re no side effects to the procedure.
+Ultrasounds can be performed at any point during pregnancy, and there are no side effects to the procedure.
 Being able to safely confirm pregnancy, diagnose maternal and fetal abnormalities, and see fetal well-being are not the only benefits.
-Hearing your baby’s heartbeat, knowing the gender and seeing it move, has been found to be humanizing and highly rewarding to parents.
+Hearing your baby’s heartbeat, knowing the gender and seeing it move are highly rewarding to future parents.

-When your gynecologist advises that you need a sonogram, there are certain things you should expect and certain things you should ask.
+When your gynecologist advises you that you need an ultrasound, there are certain things you should expect and certain things you should ask.
 Before the procedure, your doctor should tell you whether you should have a full bladder or not.
-He should also tell you if it’s an abdominal or vaginal sonogram.
+He should also tell you if it is an abdominal or vaginal ultrasound.
 If he doesn’t, ask.
-Usually, a full bladder sonogram, especially in early pregnancy, gives a better image of your uterus.
+Usually, a full bladder ultrasound, especially in early pregnancy, gives a better image of your uterus.

 What to Expect

-When you reach your appointment, you’re asked to lie on your back and expose your abdomen.
-The sonogram technician puts ultrasound gel on your abdomen, which acts as a conductor for the sound waves.
+At your appointment you will be asked to lie on your back and expose your abdomen.
+The ultrasound technician puts ultrasound gel on your abdomen, which acts as a conductor for the sound waves.
 The ultrasound wand that transmits the waves is placed on your skin.
 As a black and white, real- time image shows up on the screen, the technician looks for specific things and measures different areas.
 The images are captured, and a radiologist reviews them.

-You get a printed picture of the results, and your gynecologist discuss the findings with you.
+You get a printed picture of the results, and your gynecologist discusses the findings with you.
 This simple and safe procedure has helped millions of women maintain healthy pregnancies or diagnose potential problems early.
-A sonogram lets you see your baby in a fascinating way that’s moving, heartwarming, and most importantly, harmless.
+An ultrasound lets you see your baby in a fascinating way that is moving, heartwarming, and most importantly, harmless.

 Forest Hills Medical Services